tfjmp/website/content/post/2022-538P/index.md

 Please, do not hesitate to send me an e-mail as soon as you want to discuss it.

 The required project deliverables are listed below.
-Written submissions will be made through TBC and must be formatted using the [USENIX latex template](https://www.usenix.org/conferences/author-resources/paper-templates).
+Written submissions will be made through [hotcrp](https://ubc-syssec23.hotcrp.com/) and must be formatted using the [USENIX latex template](https://www.usenix.org/conferences/author-resources/paper-templates).
 - **Project Proposal Draft:** You are to submit the draft of your proposal on [hotcrp](https://ubc-syssec23.hotcrp.com/).
 It will not be directly graded but will receive reviews from your peers.
 - **Proposal Presentation:** You will prepare a short presentation describing the project you intend to work on.
 Each presentation will be followed by a Q&A session.
 Presentation timing and details TBD.
 - **Proposal Peer Review:** each student will review proposals from other groups and give feedback.
 You should take this task seriously.